-During the strict community quarantines, MRSGI - especially our retail frontliners - played an important role in providing essential products to its customers and the communities.
-As "Metro Cares" not only for its customers but also for its employees, MRSGI provided necessary support to its frontline associates.
+As "Metro Cares" not only for its customers but also for its employees, MRSGI provided necessary support to its frontliners in the midst of stringent quarantine restrictions in different locations.

-- IATF IDs MRSGI worked closely with the Department of Trade and Industry (DTI) and enrolled all of its Luzon employees (in stores and warehouse) for their Inter-Agency Task Force (IATF) ID as a government requirement to pass through checkpoints. - Shuttle services MRSGI employees were provided with shuttle services from specified pick-up points to stores and corporate offices and vice versa. - Temporary billeting Management was able to secure temporary shelters for MRSGI frontliners in locations under strict community quarantine status. - Meal allowance and distribution of vitamins MRSGI ensured that each of our frontliners was given daily meal allowances and vitamins to protect their health and boost their immune system. - In-house credit card Employees with existing Metro Privilege Card (MPC) and current balances were able to purchase goods beyond their credit limit.
+- Shuttle services MRSGI employees were provided with shuttle services from specified pick-up points to stores and corporate offices and vice versa. - Temporary billeting Management was able to secure temporary shelters for MRSGI frontliners in locations under strict community quarantine status. - Meal allowance and distribution of vitamins MRSGI ensured that each of its frontliners was given daily meal allowances and vitamins to protect their health and boost their immune system. - In-house credit card Employees with existing Metro Privilege Card (MPC) and current balances were able to purchase goods beyond their credit limit.
 Payment for the said card was also put on hold to assist the employees with their finances.